gerirgaudi/naplug/README.md

 # naplug

 *Naplug* is a Nagios plugin library for Ruby.
-In its current version it really concerns itself only with internal aspects of the plugins (vs external aspects such as option parsers and such, which will likely be a future feature).
+In its current incantation it really concerns itself only with internal aspects of a plugin (i.e., handling status, output and exit codes) vs external aspects (such as option parsers), which will likely be a future feature.

+## Anatomy of a Nagios Plugin

+Before writing a plugin, you should read the [Nagios Plugin Developer Guidelines](http://nagiosplug.sourceforge.net/developer-guidelines.html). *Naplug*’s aim is to codify said guidelines to ease the task of writing a plugin in Ruby and _handling the paperwork_.
+It also aids in writing more complex plugins by allowing _subplugins_ (i.e., plugins within plugins, which produce results that are then evaluated as a whole to generate a _global_ plugin result).

+### Results

+In Naplug, a plugin (and its associated subplugins) produce `Result`s, which encapsulate useful bits of information about the state of the plugin before and after execution, including *status*, *output* and *payload*.
+All `Result`s start their life with an `UNKNOWN` status.

+A `Status` has both a numeric and string representation.
+The numeric representation is useful to produce the correct exit code and generate the appropiate output.

 ## Overview